-The person you chose will become your Au Pair, and will probably have a different cultural background from yours, in some cases a very different one.
-You have to try to be open-minded and try to understand the Au Pair’s country culture.
+The person you chose will become your Au Pair, and will probably have a different cultural background than yours, in some cases a very different one.
+You have to try to be open-minded and understand the Au Pair’s culture.
 That way you will also learn about the Au Pair’s country.

-Of course the main goal of the Au Pair is to learn the language and the culture of the host country, your country.
-Try to help the Au Pair with cultural differences, and be patient when teaching your culture or way of living.
+Of course the main goal of the Au Pair is to learn the language and get to know the culture of the host country - your country.
+Try to help the Au Pair with cultural differences and be patient when teaching your culture or way of living.

 We all know that the Au Pair program could be an amazing opportunity to discover new cultures, gain a temporary family member and find an affordable childcare solution.
-Hosting an Au Pair can be fascinating too: it lets you discover the new perspectives that the new member of the family brings into your house.
-Hosting an almost unknown person from a different country is a great step forward for every family - there is simply no better way to show your children diversity and open their minds.
+Hosting an Au Pair can be fascinating too: it lets you discover the new perspectives that the new family member brings into your house.
+Hosting an almost unknown person from a different country is a great step forward for every family - there is simply no better way to show your children diversity and widen their horizon.

-Share with us your story about your experience as a Host Family.
-We will read them all and publish the most amazing ones.
-If your story gets published, we’ll send you an access code to a Babbel’s language course of any language you choose or get you a free Premium Membership at AuPair.com!
+Share your story about your experience as a Host Family with us.
+We will read all of them and publish the best ones.
+If your story gets published, we’ll send you an access code to a Babbel’s language course for any language of your choice or get you a free Premium Membership on AuPair.com!
 Have fun writing!

-Try to learn things from the Au Pair’s culture like a typical dish from her/his homeland, music etc. It is a good way of making the Au Pair feel more at home and also of expanding your personal knowledge.
+Try to learn things from the Au Pair’s culture like a typical dish from their homeland, music etc. It is a good way to make the Au Pair feel more at home and also to expand your personal knowledge.

-Try to be respectful, maybe your religion is different from the one of the Au Pair.
-Some Au Pairs can be very devoted so try to understand them and be open-minded about people having different beliefs than yours.
+Try to be respectful, maybe your religion is different from the Au Pair's.
+Some Au Pairs can be very devoted, so try to understand them and be open-minded about people having different beliefs.

-Remember that an Au Pair is not an employee, but someone who will be part of your family for a long time, so the more you learn from each other, the better both your and the Au Pair’s experience will be.
+Remember that an Au Pair is not an employee, but someone who will be part of your family for a long time.
+The more you learn from each other, the better both your and the Au Pair’s experience will be.

 Screening the Au Pairs